 The most common cause of a broken molar is a physical impact.

 Your teeth are made up of some of the strongest tissues in your body, which help maintain their structure for decades.
-Still, they cannot withstand biting down on extremely hard foods and inedible things like small rocks.
-Those accidentally may happen to show up in your meal.
-If you tend to use your teeth to open packages and tear off small objects, you run a very high risk of them.
-Direct injuries to the face can also be fatal for your smile.
+Still, they cannot withstand biting down on tough foods and inedible things like small rocks.
+Those may accidentally show up in your meal.
+If you tend to use your teeth to open packages and tear off small objects, you run a very high risk of injuring them.
+Direct injuries to the face can also be fatal to your smile.

-The intensity of the damage depends on the force of the impact and the original condition of your oral health.
+The intensity of the damage depends on the force of the impact and the state of your oral health prior to the incident.
 Healthy enamel protects teeth better.
 Decay, untreated cavities, fillings, nerve and dental pulp removal make teeth more fragile.
 Such molars are more prone to breaking.

-Can a dentist fix a tooth cracked in half?
+Can a dentist fix a tooth that is cracked in half?

 Yes.
 The dental treatment you should undergo depends on the intensity and extent of the dental damage.